VictorWTan/GameProject/README.md

-# GameProject
+# Game Project

- This game is inspired by Maplestory where they have a platformer jump quest where a player must jump through all platforms to exit the area and finish     the quest
+### <ins>**Game Project Inspiration**</ins>

- If the player does not jump correctly or an obstacle bounces them off, they plummet to the bottom and have to start all over again
+Welcome to my game!
+My game is inspired by the games Maplestory and Jump King, which are platformers.
+One aspect of Maplestory are their jump quests, where your character would jump from small platform to platform trying not to fall down.
+There are obstacles like spikes and that hurt the player and push them off.
+The game is meant to be grueling and a time sink where the player tries their hardest to jump passed all obstacles and finally reach the trophy only to fall down over and over again!
+Neat!

- Game is also similiar to a lot of platformers like Mario or Jump King
+### <ins>**Initial Game Approach**</ins>
  My start screen will need a normal character starting behind a start screen div Instructions will be posted into the background as text Text will stay with the background container as to not move as the character moves